GeoServer Cloud

 Then browse to:

-From a usability point of view, there should be no appreciable differences with a traditional GeoServer deployment.
+From a usability perspective, there should be no significant differences compared to a traditional GeoServer deployment.

 Starting gscloud_wfs_1 ... done